Meet the team

 The focus of his research is to analyse symptom signatures in those with non-specific symptoms of cancer that may help improve early diagnosis.
 This research is performed in collaboration with other cancer alliances across London and the Epidemiology of Cancer Healthcare Outcomes (ECHO) research group at University College London.
 He also holds an honorary clinical research fellowship at Imperial College where he has previously worked with the Department of Surgery and Cancer on a number of allied projects.

-Her research is focusing on finding new blood biomarkers that will detect tumours at an early stage in those individuals who are at high risk of developing cancers during their lifetime.
+Dr Cojocaru's research is focusing on finding new blood biomarkers that will detect tumours at an early stage in those individuals who are at high risk of developing cancers during their lifetime.
 Elena’s project will work towards improving earlier diagnosis, which will hopefully increase chances of outliving a cancer diagnosis.
 This research will be conducted in collaboration with the Institute of Cancer Research and The Royal Marsden.

 Sejal is the Senior Trials Manager for the Early Diagnosis and Detection unit.
 She has over ten years of valuable clinical research experience, and has had the privilege of working on commercial/academic/phase 2, 3 and post-marketing phase 4, interventional/non-interventional studies.